Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Pin on Japan - Tokyo

 Convenience stores have been around in Japan since the late 1960s.
 Although convenience stores originated in America, Japan has since perfected the craft of convenience stores.
 Lawson, for example, originally started in America.
-The Ohio-born company partnered with The Daiei, Inc in 1974 and began to expand in Japan.
-Although there is only one Lawson left in America (in Hawaii), the brand continues strong in Japan.
-Lawson has since become one of the top convenience store chains in Japan.
+The Ohio-born company partnered with The Daiei, Inc. in 1974 and began to expand in Japan.
+Although there is only one Lawson left in America (in Hawaii), the brand has since become one of the top convenience store chains in Japan.

 Top Convenience Store Chains in Japan

-In the order of the number of Japanese convenience stores, here are the top seven convenience stores in Japan: (numbers as of February 2020)
+In terms of the number of branches, here are the top seven convenience stores in Japan (as of February 2020):

-The Japan’s “big three’s” are 7-Eleven, Lawson, and Family mart.
-They are in a constant race to be the best.
-All three of these companies make their own branded food, drinks, even house supplies.
+Japan’s “big three” convenience stores are 7-Eleven, Lawson, and Family Mart.
+They are in a constant race to be the best, and all three make their own branded food, drinks, and even household supplies.

 7-Eleven